If you are tired of paying for firewood, you can use your chainsaw to create some of your own.

-Chainsaw is designed to cut through larger wood pieces and is much easier to work for longer periods of time.
+A chainsaw is designed to cut through larger wood pieces and is much easier to work for longer periods of time.

-But because of its unique design, reciprocating saw offers many additional advantages over chainsaws – when it comes to smaller cutting jobs like cutting down saplings, trimming hedges, and pruning away small branches from trees.
+But because of its unique design, the reciprocating saw offers many additional advantages over chainsaws – when it comes to smaller cutting jobs like cutting down saplings, trimming hedges, and pruning away small branches from trees.

-Depending on the size of the reciprocating saw’s blade and the power of the motor, you can sharply cut up to 6 to 8-inches thick with considerably less noise.
+Depending on the size of the reciprocating saw’s blade and the power of the motor, you can sharply cut up to 6 to 8 inches thick with considerably less noise.

 However, some reciprocating saws with higher torque can also cut up to one foot or twelve inches in diameter.

 |Fast, powerful, and loud||Slow at cutting with less noise|